sanders41/meilisearch-python-sdk/CONTRIBUTING.md

 In additon to mainting the coverage percentage please ensure that all tests are passing before submitting a pull request.

-tox can be used to run both linting, and run the tests in all versions of Python async-search-client supports.
+tox can be used to run both linting, and run the tests in all versions of Python meilisearch-python-async supports.
 Note that you will need to have all the verions of Python installed for this to work.

 ```sh
 poetry run tox